Dandelion-dev-team/dandelion/Documentation/JSON/README.md

 **images** element is used to render image links for observations that have them

-**milestomes** are "once" variables that may be displayed on the chart.
+**milestones** are "once" variables that may be displayed on the chart.
 They correspond to particular conditions - e.g. "germination time"